 Thai Marijuana Strain

-Thai refers to a cannabis variety that grows natively in Thailand and was brought to the U.S. in the 70s and 80s.
+Thai Marijuana Strain refers to a cannabis variety that grows natively in Thailand and was brought to the U.S. in the 70s and 80s.
 This pure sativa landrace is sometimes called “Thai Sticks” because of the way its buds are traditionally dried and tied into long sticks.
 This original Thai variety has given rise to many strains we commonly see on the market today, including Voodoo, Juicy Fruit, and the classic Haze.
-This sativa induces powerful but comfortable effects and has a distinct fruity, citrus aroma.
+Thai Marijuana Strain induces powerful but comfortable effects and has a distinct fruity, citrus aroma.
 This strain is a challenge for growers outside tropical climates, but greenhouse gardens make this grow possible for experts patient enough for Thai’s long growth cycle and slow flowering.

-As with potent Jamaican landraces across the Pacific, This sativa marijuana strain has a speedy head high.
+As with potent Jamaican landraces across the Pacific, Thai Marijuana Strain has a speedy head high.
 Users describe a euphoria that comes on quickly and lasts longer than average.
 Physical effects tend to manifest more as an increase in energy that can border on a jumpy caffeine buzz for some.
 The clearheaded and motivating high from this strain is well-suited to daytime productivity.
 However, because of its high THC content, the cerebral effects may make less experienced users edgy or paranoid.